Who Was James Madison?

 Leaving office in 1817, Madison and Dolley retired once again to Montpelier.
 Madison kept himself busy by running the plantation and serving on a special board to create the University of Virginia, with the help of Jefferson.
 The school opened in 1825, with Jefferson as its rector.
 The following year, after Jefferson's death, Madison assumed leadership of the university.

 In 1829, Madison briefly returned to public life, serving as a delegate to the state's Constitutional Convention.
-He was also active in the American Colonization Society, which he had co-founded in 1816 with Robert Finley, Andrew Jackson and James Monroe.
+He was also active in the American Colonization Society, which he had co-founded in 1816 with Robert Finley, Jackson and James Monroe.
 This organization aimed to return freed slaves to Africa.
 In 1833, Madison became the society's president.

 Madison died on June 28, 1836, at the Montpelier estate.
 After his death, his 1834 message, "Advice to My Country," was released.
 He had specifically requested that the note not be made public until after his passing.
 In part of his final political comment, he wrote: "The advice nearest to my heart and deepest in my convictions is that the Union of the States be cherished and perpetuated.
 Let the open enemy to it be regarded as a Pandora with her box opened; and the disguised one, as the Serpent creeping with his deadly wiles into Paradise."

 Regarded as a small, quiet intellectual, Madison used the depth and breadth of his knowledge to create a new type of government.
 His ideas and thoughts shaped a nation and established the rights that Americans still enjoy today.